 Israeli forces again target UN peacekeepers in southern Lebanon

-The attack on a UNIFIL base in Naqoura comes a day after two Indonesian peacekeepers were injured.
+The attack on UNIFIL’s headquarters in Naqoura comes a day after two Indonesian peacekeepers were injured.

-The Israeli military has fired at a watchtower used by UN Interim Force in Lebanon (UNIFIL) peacekeepers in southern Lebanon, in the second such incident in as many days.
+The Israeli military has fired at a watchtower used by the United Nations Interim Force in Lebanon (UNIFIL) in southern Lebanon, in the second such incident in as many days.

+Two peacekeepers were injured after two explosions occurred close to an observation tower, the UN mission said in a statement on Friday.

+“This is a serious development, and UNIFIL reiterates that the safety and security of UN personnel and property must be guaranteed and that the inviolability of UN premises must be respected at all times,” it added.

+The organisation also said “several T-walls at our UN position 1-31, near the Blue Line in Labbouneh, fell when an [Israeli military] caterpillar hit the perimeter and [Israeli] tanks moved in the proximity of the UN position.

+“Our peacekeepers remained at the location, and a UNIFIL Quick Reaction Force was dispatched to assist and reinforce the position.”

-On Friday, Lebanon’s Ministry of Foreign Affairs said the attacks were on “watchtowers and the main UNIFIL base in Ras Naqura, and on the Sri Lankan battalion’s base, which led to a number of wounded”.
+Lebanon’s Ministry of Foreign Affairs earlier said the attacks were on watchtowers and the main UNIFIL base in Naqoura and on the Sri Lankan battalion’s base.

 Lebanon’s official National News Agency reported that artillery shelling from an Israeli Merkava tank wounded members of the Sri Lankan battalion, without specifying their exact location.